 The University of Michigan Office of Financial Aid administers federal loan and work-study programs for graduate students.
 You must be a U.S. citizen or an eligible non-U.S. citizen (permanent resident with alien registration card).
 You do not need to be admitted to the University before submitting the FAFSA.

 To apply for financial aid for Fall/Winter, complete and submit a Free Application for Federal Student Aid (FAFSA) between October 1 and March 31.
 Although you may submit the FAFSA later, early application is strongly advised and ensures you will be considered for all aid for which you are eligible.
 Be sure to list the University of Michigan-Ann Arbor (Federal School Code number 002325).

 See the Office of Financial Aid about the various types of aid available, or download a Graduate Student Financial Aid Programs flier here (PDF).

 - Work-Study and Other Jobs: Students who work during the summers and during the academic year can make a significant contribution toward meeting their college costs.
 And having a job while in school may help prepare students for life after college as well.
 Both Work-Study and non-Work-Study jobs are available on the U-M campus and in the surrounding communities, and the Student Employment Office serves all students, whether or not they qualify for Work-Study employment.

 A Federal Work-Study award is an award that allows a student to work for eligible employers on and off campus to earn money to pay for school.
-A student must be hired for a work study job through the Student Employment Office and earn the wages up to the specified award amount.
+A student must be hired for a work-study job through the Student Employment Office and earn wages up to the specified award amount.
 Work Study employees are paid directly by their employer; the wages earned are NOT automatically applied towards tuition.
 It is the student's responsibility to manage their earnings accordingly.
 Work-study positions are made available through the program as hourly research assistants or administrative assistant positions.
 Incoming and returning students are notified of any positions available at the start of the fall term.